safeledger logo

 It’s important to verify that a home-based business in the UAE has a valid trade license to ensure it’s legitimate, trustworthy, and legally compliant.

-The UAE’s National Economic Register (ner.economy.ae) is a centralized platform that allows users to search and verify licensed businesses across all Emirates.
-Simply enter the business name, trade license number, or the Emirate to view license details, including license type, status, and permitted activities.
+1. National Economic Register (NER): Use the UAE’s centralized platform to verify licensed businesses across all Emirates by business name, trade license number, or Emirate; view license type, status, and permitted activities.

-• Sharjah: Visit the Sharjah Economic Development Department (SEDD) portal (sedd.ae/en/web/sedd/home)
+• Sharjah: Sharjah Economic Development Department (SEDD) portal

-• Ajman, Ras Al Khaimah, and Umm Al Quwain: Use their respective Economic Department platforms or call customer support.
+• Ajman, Ras Al Khaimah, Umm Al Quwain: Respective Economic Department platforms or customer support

 Penalties & Compliance for Home-Based Business License